Miners have accumulated $600M worth of Bitcoin since Feb By Cointelegraph - Up News Info

-miner are accumulating as the network hash rate continues to recover according to on-chain analytics provider Glassnode.
+miners are accumulating Bitcoin (BTC) as the network hash rate continues to recover, according to on-chain analytics provider Glassnode.

 In its Sept.
-20 Week on Chain report, glassnode has stated that miner BTC balances are increasing, with wallets associated with miners having stockpiled 14,000 BTC worth roughly $600 million over the past six and a half months.
+20 Week on Chain report, Glassnode stated that miner BTC balances are increasing, with wallets associated with miners having stockpiled 14,000 BTC (worth roughly $600 million) over the past six and a half months.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.